ghostwan/Virtual-Deck-Of-Cards/README.md

 # What's new
 - add webRTC audio / video chat.
 To test if your browser is compatible check here https://test.webrtc.org/
+- Fix nope issue : if I nope a nope I should be ablet to do the action

 # What you can currently do
 - Play card from hand